Nouuu/voice-transcriber/documentation/getting-started/installation.md

 which xsel     # Should output: /usr/bin/xsel
 ```

+!!! tip "Quick Check"
+    You can verify all prerequisites at once with:
+    ```bash
+    make check-system-deps
+    ```

 ## Installation Methods

 ### Automated Setup (Recommended)

-The fastest way to get started:
+The fastest way to get started - one command does everything:

 ```bash
 # Step 1: Clone the repository